tonystarkjr3/mentium-entrance-project/README.md

 ## Requirements
 - Docker / Docker-compsoe
-- Create a free nylas account
+- Create a free Nylas account https://www.nylas.com/
 - Create a dummy email address with either outlook or gmail / Or use your own

 ## Tasks

 You are free to choose either Go, Python or Typescript for the API and any ORM of your choice.
 If you choose python we recommend FastAPI if you've work with it before.
 If you choose javascript/typescript we recommend nestjs + typeorm or prisma.
-For Go we recommend gin + entgo (or gorm by you will write more code)
+For Go we recommend gin + entgo (or gorm but you will have to write more code)

 #### Considerations
 - A message will always have a thread id even if there is only one message in the thread.